BDC Hamburger Icon

 Many restaurants open only for evening service, but they’re paying rent 24/7.
 That could mean leaving money on the table.
 When it comes to maximizing your revenue potential, think outside the box to develop profit-generating ideas that bring in cash outside of your traditional busy hours.

 For instance, if kitchen staff arrive early to prep, why not develop a daytime takeout menu?
-If it really takes off, hire someone to make daytime deliveries.
-Or what about sharing your expertise and passion for cooking?
+If it takes off, hire someone to make daytime deliveries.
+What about sharing your expertise and passion for cooking?
 Many bars hold special classes to teach drink lovers how to make signature cocktails.
-You could even run a beginner, intermediary and advanced course for local residents on how to cook their favorite dishes like a pro.
+You could even run a beginner, intermediary and advanced course for local residents on how to cook their favorite restaurant dishes like a pro.

 Restaurants fail all the time.
 Why?
-Because they don’t address the important factors within their control – they think the formula that works now will work forever and therefore never change, or they don’t delegate tasks and get burned out.
+Because their owners don’t address the important factors within their control.
+They think the formula that works now will work forever and, therefore, never change or don’t delegate tasks and get burned out.
 Give your restaurant the best opportunity to survive and thrive by following the tips above and checking out our additional strategies to help your restaurant increase profits.

 Mark Fairlie